SwissDataScienceCenter/renku/docs/admin/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All of Renku information is stored in three volumes needed by Jena, Postgresql and GitLab (if not stand-alone).
 To this end, persistent volumes and persistent volume claims need to be created.
-You can leave k8s to dynamically provision these volumes but we advise to create them before hand and make regular backups.
+You can leave k8s to dynamically provision these volumes but we advise to create them beforehand and make regular backups.
-You can use the following yaml files as a base to execute the `kubectl` commands below.
+You can use the following manifest files as examples and apply them through `kubectl`.

    - `Renku PV yaml file <https://github.com/SwissDataScienceCenter/renku-admin-docs/blob/master/renku-pv.yaml>`_
    - `Renku PVC yaml file <https://github.com/SwissDataScienceCenter/renku-admin-docs/blob/master/renku-pvc.yaml>`_